 \subsection{Organization}

-In Section~\ref{sec:prelim}, we recall cyclotomic stacks, stacky Proj construction, root stacks, and sectors of DM stacks.
+In Section~\ref{sec:prelim}, we recall cyclotomic stacks, the stacky Proj construction, root stacks, and the sectors of DM stacks.
 Section~\ref{sec:modular_curve} starts with the definition and geometric properties of modular curves $\XXX_0(N)$.
 After that, the naive height of $\XXX_0(N)$ is studied in Section~\ref{subsec:naive_height}, which concludes with the description of the element defining the naive height in $\NS_{\orb}(\XXX_0(N))$ (Corollary~\ref{naivforx0n}).
-In Section~\ref{subsec:cano_elt}, we consider the orbifold canonical divisor $K_{\XXX_0(N),\orb}$ and the anticanonical naive height.
-In Section~\ref{subsec:adequate}, we classify adequate cases and then prove Theorem~\ref{valuesaandb} for these cases.
-Section~\ref{subsec:local_situation} considers local computations needed to understand stacky curves over $\XXX_0(N)$, which is a preparation for the partial description of the orbifold pseudoeffective cone $\Eff_{\orb}(\XXX_0(N))$ described in Section~\ref{subsec:orb_peff_cone}.
+In Section~\ref{subsec:cano_elt}, we consider the orbifold canonical divisor $K_{\XXX_0(N),\orb}$.
+In Section~\ref{subsec:adequate}, we classify the adequate cases and then prove Theorem~\ref{valuesaandb} for these cases.
+Section~\ref{subsec:local_situation} considers local computations needed to understand stacky curves over $\XXX_0(N)$, which is a preparation for the descriptions of the orbifold pseudoeffective cones $\Eff_{\orb}(\XXX_0(N))$ in Section~\ref{subsec:orb_peff_cone}.
 In the remaining subsections of Section~\ref{sec:non-adequate}, Theorem~\ref{valuesaandb} is proved for the non-adequate cases.